 He is a graduate of the University of Colorado Boulder and has studied at the Arts Students League of New York, the Fine Arts Work Center in Provincetown with the late Gregory Gillespie and pursued post-graduate studies at New York University.

-The artist lives and works in Liberty, Maine, and maintains strong relationships with Boston, Cape Cod, and Provincetown, Massachusetts, Hartford and Westport, Connecticut, Naples, Florida and Jackson Hole, Wyoming.
+The artist works in North Adams, Massachusetts and maintains strong relationships with Boston, Cape Cod and Jackson Hole, Wyoming.